Fast, effortless and 100% online. Learn more

 When you’re self-employed, you can claim back expenses on your earnings.
 This means that if you earn £31,000 from your work but spend £2,000 on buying makeup throughout the year, you will only pay tax on £29,000.

-HMRC will accept any reasonable business expense as a deduction so just ensure that you have evidence of it all.
-You will need it when it comes to doing your tax return.
+HMRC will accept any reasonable business expense as a deduction, so ensure that you have evidence of all your business spending.
+You will need the receipts when it comes to doing your tax return.

 Manage your self-employed finances in one place with 10/10 bookkeeping tools.
 And all for free – forever and always.